Everyday Trials

 the dictionary, but I do have a large vocabulary.
 I say most can tell that I'm reasonably

-that make me feel as if I am mentally challenged just because I am in a chair.
+intelligent.
+The people who make me want to pull my hair out are those people who make me feel as if I am mentally challenged just because I am in a chair.
+My favorite example of this occurs nearly every time I go out to a restaurant.

-Let me set the scene: I sit there with a group of friends or my family holding
+Let me set the scene: I'm sitting with a group of friends or family, chatting and deciding what to order, when the waiter or waitress

 comes by to take everyone's order.
 They will go around the table, and when it